open-mpi/ompi/opal/mca/threads/README.md

 * `threads_<threading_model>_condition.c` defines an instance of `opal_condition_t` which is used by `condition.h` to define Open MPI specific condition variables.

-* `threads_<threading_model>_event.c` defines an interface to Open MPI's libevent hooks.
-It allows the threading module to use threading model specific memory allocation and synchronization structures with Open MPI's libevent integration.

 * `threads_<threading_model>_module.c` defines the interface to opal's thread handle.
 It provides ways of comparing threads, getting the value of a thread via its handle and the implementation of thread local storage.

 * `threads_<threading_model>_mutex.c` provides a slow path interface to creating and destroying mutices dynamically via mca allocation.
 They can also be defined statically using the `.h` fast path interface.